meganoob1337/mixmate/README.md

 ### Directions to Use:
 Visit https://mixmate.herokuapp.com/, or:
+* heroku will take a minute to load

 1. Clone this repo with the "Clone or download" button above this README.
 1. Copy the URL generated when the button is clicked.